 - Interpret and analyse data

-- Present clear, concise and logical arguments based on specific and relevant examples.
+- be able To Present clear, concise and logical arguments based on specific and relevant examples.

 - Make reasoned and balanced judgements based on a respect for attitudes, values and perceptions of different cultures.